acanimal/node-specification-pattern/README.md

 # node-specification-pattern

-Specification pattern implementation for NodeJS
+Specification pattern implementation for NodeJS.
+Recommended for validations.

+## How to use ?

+TODO